Google PageSpeed Insights

 Minify CSS

-The question here is how.
-There are two ways to minify CSS: manual minification or automated minification.
+Here are two ways to minify CSS:

 Reduce Server Response Times (TTFB)